 Host a Foster Child Through Weekend Miracles®

-And you will give a child the chance they need to find a permanent family.
+And you will give California children available for adoption the chance they need to find a permanent family.

-Weekend Miracles gives volunteer host families to older kids stuck in the US foster care system.
+Weekend Miracles gives families to older kids stuck in the US foster care system.

 Through weekends spent together, hosts get to know the kids, support them in their lives and introduce them to their networks.
 The goal for every child is a lifelong, connected, caring relationship with at least one safe, stable adult.
 This manifests as adoptions, guardianships, and a long-term mentoring relationships.